rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Select the property from the right-hand drop down.
 It will usually know its property set, unless a custom property name is a duplicate of a system property.
 In that case you have to select it yourself.

+Normally the property name drop down only shows your favorites.
+To show all available properties, enable the `Show All Props` checkbox.
+To add a property to your Favorites, click `Add Prop` to bring up the Customize dialog.

-When you hit OK, the dialog formats the property in a way Housekeeper expects.
+When you hit OK, the system formats the property in a way Housekeeper expects.
 Two format options are provided.
 The first is as a direct reference.
 This means the property comes directly from the file.
 The second is as an index reference.
 This only applies to `*.dft` files, and indicates you want to get the property from a model file in the drawing.

+Set the desired format on the toolbar.

 - **%{~}:** Direct reference.
 - **%{~|R1}:** Index reference.

-Normally the property name drop down only shows your favorites.
-To show all available properties, enable the `Show All Props` checkbox.
-To add a property to your Favorites, click `Add Prop` to bring up the Customize dialog.

 </details>